krishicks/resume/README.md

 There's almost always a better way of doing something.
 There's also a point of diminishing returns.
 I aim to find a balance.
 I used this motto to drive my decision to teach myself software development, and I use it on an ongoing basis to drive the decisions that I make day-to-day writing software.

 ### Experience

+#### 2019-Current - **Senior Engineer** - HashiCorp (https://www.hashicorp.com)

+* Designed and implemented a system for doing zero-downtime, fully-automated blue/green deploys and upgrades of Nomad, Consul, and Vault on AWS via CircleCI, Packer, and Terraform (+CloudFormation)
+* Designed and implemented tooling for sharing common make targets and CircleCI configuration across 90+ repositories, covering Nomad, Terraform, and Packer activities as well as for generating and linting mocks and protos, building Go binaries and Docker images, and more
+* Created multiple "base" OS images (Docker, Azure Machine Image, and AWS Machine Image) and implemented CircleCI pipelines to keep downstream consumers of the base images updated
+* Created an AWS Lambda-based mechanism for draining workloads from Nomad client nodes prior to the node being decommissioned
+* Created a system for running integration tests as parameterized Nomad jobs
+* Used terratest for testing Terraform, goss for testing machine images, shellcheck for linting shell scripts
+* Designed and implemented cross-regional AWS Private Link networking to enable communication between on-prem CircleCI and multiple private VPCs
+* Maintained and expanded developer tooling to support a single small team as it grew to 5+ teams and >30 ICs
+* Wrote a lot of Packer and Terraform manifests, Nomad jobspecs, bash, jq, and YAML and some Go
+* Realized the importance of deploying early and often, and led the effort to deploy the HashiCorp Cloud Services control plane as soon as possible
+* Gave multiple presentations on and demos of infrastructure I built
+* Designed and implemented build and release pipelines for the HashiCorp Cloud control plane services, a continuously-deployed, distributed system comprised of multiple Nomad jobs, as well as tooling to generate and manage the pipelines
+* Created multiple diagrams of infrastructure I designed and built
+* Wrote multiple RFCs for solutions I eventually implemented

 #### 2019-2019 - **Senior Systems Engineer** - Earnest (https://www.earnest.com)